Pratt & Whitney PW1000G: Ultra high-bypass version

-GTF Advantage
+GTF Advantage (PW1000G/2-JM)

 In December 2021, Pratt & Whitney announced an updated GTF Advantage version of the A320neo's PW1100G.
 The said it would offers 1% more fuel efficiency, more durability, and 34,000 lbf (151 kN) of thrust, up to 8% more than before at hot and high airports.
 These improvements would be achieved by adding flow into the core; tweaking the active clearance control between the turbine and seals, lowering the temperature in the high-pressure compressor; and using better, more durable coatings and damage-resistant blisk rotors.
 Officials said the new version would need more than a year of ground and flight testing and would become available in 2024.
 They also said some improvements could trickle down to the other variants.

+On 7 October, 2025, the PW1100G/2-JM series engine, also marketed as GTF Advantage, was certified by EASA.

 PW9000

 In 2010, Pratt & Whitney proposed the PW9000 as a family of military engines based on the PW1000G core.
 One variant was a medium-bypass engine for the Next-Generation Bomber, using a low-pressure section akin to the F135 and the PW1000G core with a direct-drive fan for a 4:1 bypass ratio.
-The Northrop Grumman B-21 Raider is powered by two 27000 lbf PW9000s.
+The Northrop Grumman B-21 Raider is reputed to be powered by two 27000 lbf PW9000s.
 Other proposed members of the PW9000 family include a 15000 lbf-thrust variant based on the PW1215, offered as a replacement on the Northrop Grumman RQ-4 Global Hawk; and a 30000 lbf-thrust-class fighter engine variant, offered to replace the company's F100 family.